 What’s more, you can turn to your millionaire friend(s) for advice.
 And because they’re already there, you can trust you’ll be getting the right advice.

 There may even be times where you’ll be able to participate in wealth building opportunities simply because of the connections your millionaire friend(s) have.

 If you don’t know any millionaires personally, make it a point to begin following some on the web.
 There are many, many highly successful people telling their stories on blogs and YouTube.

 Find a few you like and follow them regularly.
 And by swapping emails, you might just find a real millionaire friend.
 It’ll be well worth the effort.

 Lifestyle inflation is what happens as your income and wealth rise.
 While that may seem like a natural progression, it actually hurts your chances of becoming a millionaire.
 While your income and investments are rising in value, your lifestyle is eating up an increasing percentage of both.

-Lifestyle inflation is especially common with a rising income.
+Lifestyle inflation is especially common with rising incomes.
 As your income grows, you suddenly find yourself “outgrowing” your house, your car, the vacations you take, and the restaurants you frequent.
-You may also be tempted to join a country club, or take on expensive hobbies.
+You may also be tempted to join a country club or take on expensive hobbies.